Which Institutions Own Shares In DexCom Inc. (DXCM)?

-DexCom Inc. (NASDAQ: DXCM) is -15.71% lower on its value in year-to-date trading and has touched a low of $66.89 and a high of $164.86 in the current 52-week trading range.
+DexCom Inc. (NASDAQ: DXCM) is -14.41% lower on its value in year-to-date trading and has touched a low of $66.89 and a high of $164.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DXCM stock was last observed hovering at around $115.35 in the last trading session, with the day’s loss setting it -2.2%.
+The DXCM stock was last observed hovering at around $116.31 in the last trading session, with the day’s loss setting it -1.42% off its average median price target of $120.00 for the next 12 months.
+It is also 17.94% off the consensus price target high of $140.00 offered by analysts, but current levels are -14.89% lower than the price target low of $100.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal